 By 1940 the Grand Ole Opry had found its national audience and was poised to become the legendary institution that it remains to this day.

 This according to A good-natured riot: The birth of the Grand Ole Opry by Charles K. Wolfe (Nashville: Country Music Foundation, 1999).
 Above, Ernest Tubb at the Opry.
-Below, Roy Acuff offers his imitation of a train whistle.
+Below, a show from the early 1960s.